 There are also political ties to the color green.
 As Brian Witt, the cultural exhibits coordinator for the Milwaukee Irish Fest, told USA TODAY, green is associated with Irish nationalism.
 King George III introduced the Order of St. Patrick, named for the saint who was often depicted dressed in blue, per Smithsonian Magazine.
 After the divide between the Irish people and the British monarchy grew, the people of Ireland wanted to separate themselves from Britain and moved away from the color blue.
 Thus, the color green became a symbol of rebellion in Ireland, per Smithsonian Magazine.

-Speaking of shamrocks, they're yet another reason as to why we wear green.
-The shamrock itself represents the father, son, and the holy spirit within its three leaves, and were used by St. Patrick to teach others about the basics regarding the Holy Trinity.
-Shamrocks are green, and also represent the season of spring.
-Some find them to be lucky, as well.
+The shamrock as a symbol of Ireland and St. Patrick’s Day also has a religious history.
+As National Geographic reports, some believe the shamrock represents the Holy Trinity — the three leaves symbolize the father, son, and the holy spirit.
+They were also used by St. Patrick to teach others about the basics regarding the Holy Trinity, per Nat Geo.
 Thus, it makes sense to represent the shamrock by wearing green, to pay tribute to the religious aspect, the seasonal aspect, and to the man himself.